 Collaboration with nearby Maimonides Medical Center

-The school struggles with raising its reading scores
+The school struggles to raise its reading scores

-Students play ball during recess in a school yard built in 2005 by the Trust for Public Land.
-It includes a track that circles around a basketball court and a volleyball court, outdoor classroom area and is also open for use by the community.
+Students may play outside during recess in a school yard built in 2005 by the Trust for Public Land.
+It includes a track that circles around a basketball court, a volleyball court, an outdoor classroom area and open space for community use.